Salem, Tamil Nadu: Economy

-The Salem Steel Plant, a unit of the Steel Authority of India, produces cold-rolled stainless steel and a hot-rolled stainless-carbon steel alloy.
-The plant is being expanded and modernized, with plans for steel-melting and continuous-casting facilities.
-The Southern Iron and Steel Company (part of JSW Steel) have their first integrated steel plant in Salem for the production of TMT corrosion-resistant bars and alloy steels.
-The Salem region is rich in mineral ores, with some of the largest magnesite and bauxite deposits in India.
-Public and private magnesite factories include Burn Standard and Company, Dalmia Magnesites and Tata Refractories.
+The city is a major centre of steel industry.
+The Salem Steel Plant, a unit of the Steel Authority of India (SAIL), was established in 1981, and produces stainless steel and stainless-carbon steel alloys.
+The plant was expanded and modernized in the late 2000s, with steel-melting and continuous-casting facilities.
+The SAIL has established a 250 acre special economic zone within its Salem plant.
+The Southern Iron and Steel Company has an integrated steel plant in Salem for the production of TMT bars and alloy steels.
+The region is rich in mineral ores, with significant magnesite and bauxite deposits, with several public and private companies operating in the mining and processing sector.
+The Electronics Corporation of Tamil Nadu has established a 160 acre Information Technology park, and an electrical and electronics industrial estate is in the Suramangalam area of the city.